 DoppelGANger uses a specific internal representation for data which is hidden from the user in the public interface.
-Continuous variables should be in the original space and discrete variables represented as [0.0, 1.0, 2.0, ...] when using the train\numpy() and train\dataframe() functions.
-The generate\numpy() and generate\dataframe() functions will return data in this original space.
-In standard usage, the detailed transformation info in attribute\outputs and feature\outputs are not needed, those will be created automatically when a train\ function is called with data.
+Standard usage of DGAN instances should pass continuous variables as floats in the original space (not normalized), and discrete variables may be strings, integers, or floats.
+This is the format expected by both train_numpy() and train_dataframe() and the generate_numpy() and generate_dataframe() functions will return data in this same format.
+In standard usage, the detailed transformation info in attribute_outputs and feature_outputs are not needed, those will be created automatically when a train function is called with data.

-If more control is needed and you want to use the normalized values and one-hot encoding directly, use the \train() and \generate() functions. transformations.py contains internal helper functions for working with the Output metadata instances and converting data to and from the internal representation.
-To dive even deeper into the model structure, see the torch\modules.py which contains the torch implementations of the networks used in DGAN.
-As internal details, transformations.py and torch\modules.py are not part of the public interface and may change at any time without notice.
+If more control is needed and you want to use the normalized values and one-hot encoding directly, use the train() and generate() functions. transformations.py contains internal helper functions for working with the Output metadata instances and converting data to and from the internal representation.
+To dive even deeper into the model structure, see the torch_modules.py which contains the torch implementations of the networks used in DGAN.
+As internal details, transformations.py and torch_modules.py are not part of the public interface and may change at any time without notice.